A complete application consists of the following documents:

 - $40 nonrefundable application fee (waived if submitted online)

-- Counselor evaluation
+- Counselor or teacher evaluation/recommendation

 - Official high school transcripts